UCEMA Internacional

 Health insurance

-UCEMA requires that all exchange students are covered by an Argentine health insurance that must be obtained prior to arrival in Argentina and must be valid from the first to the last day of the semester.
-For completing their enrolment to UCEMA’s International Programs, exchange students must send copy of Health Insurance once they are admitted to UCEMA and prior to their arrival to Argentina.
+UCEMA requires all exchange students to be covered by a health insurance valid in argentine soil for the entire lenght of their stay.
+For completing their enrolment to UCEMA’s International Programs, exchange students must send copy of their Health Insurance once they are admitted to UCEMA and prior to their arrival to Argentina.

 Student admission